 Well, to get you started, here is your first recipe for chicken feed:

 Create your base:

 - 8 lbs Corn: Corn is great…in moderation.
 It’s affordable and can be found anywhere.
 Chickens love corn, and it gives them the carbs (and fats) they need.

 - 8 lbs Field peas: Field peas are also fairly easy to come by.
 Adding peas gives your chickens more of the protein they need to get them through the day.

 - 6 lbs Wheat: May improve digestion and help prevent coccidiosis.
 Wheat also provides chickens with carbs and protein.

-- 1 lbs Oats or barley: Oats and barly provide chickens with protein and are interchangeable with each other.
-You can use either oats or barley depending on availability.
+- 1 lb Oats or barley: Oats and barley provide chickens with protein and are interchangeable.
+You can use either oats or barley, depending on availability.
 Some people even sprout their own fodder from barley to give their chickens some extra greens (think: vitamins and fiber).

 Note: Oats and barley should not exceed 15% of a chicken’s diet.

 - 1 oz Fish Meal: Gives chickens an omega-3 kick as well as additional protein.

 Add the following if you’d like to supercharge your chickens’ feed:

 - 1 oz Salt or Mineral Salts: If your chickens are confined, they may need minerals added to their feed.
 Free-range chickens often find what they need on their own, but to be sure, you can add minerals.